Faculty Administration

 Representative of the Special Training Personnel memebers of the Faculty of Engineering

-Representative of the S Special Laboratory Teaching Personnel members of the Faculty of Engineering
+Representative of the Special Laboratory Teaching Personnel members of the Faculty of Engineering

 Former Deans